OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

    Repeat the  creation of purpose, attached to a purpose category or not,  set of fields as many times as necessary to set out the purpose(s) for collection

   * **Purpose Preference**
-    -  in context of purpose limitation, minimum data collection for purpose, purpose termination and purpose preference are linked.
-A preference once turned off should correspond to a sharing or data use operation that can be captured as a scoped using Section 6 Scopes and linked to termination of purpose;
+    -  is a secondary purpose that is not core to the service, which can be turend on and off without withdrawing consent for the service.
+A preference SHOULD correspond to a sharing scope  and linked to termination of purpose;

-  * **Purpose Termination** - defines the duration of consent and its method of termination.
+  * **Purpose Termination** - defines the duration of consent and/or its condition of termination.
 Purpose Preference and Purpose termination are designed to be used in tandem and are put into Scope(s) Section (if machine readability is required)

   #### PII Example(s) ####
   | Field Name | Example |